• Home

 iii-Decide Which Campaigns to Improve

-Once you calculate conversion costs, you can also use that information to see which campaigns need more work.
+Once you assess conversion costs, you can also use that information to see which campaigns need more work.
 Maybe one of your campaigns has a high conversion cost, but your team feels that it has a great deal of potential.
 You could use that information as an inspiration to make changes and see if you can improve it.

 iv-Confirm Changes to Campaigns Save Money